 Multi-instance is an application configuration topology where multiple instances of the same application provide an aggregation of services.
-This topology can be achieved independently of using a data service because you can manually start and stop the instances on the cluster nodes.
-When HA of such instances is required, you can enable a data service for the instances by creating multiple single-node resource groups or a few multi-master resource groups.
+This topology can be achieved independently of using a data service because you can manually start and stop the instances on the cluster

-The diagram in Figure 1-4 illustrates a multi-instance configuration using single-node resource groups.
+The diagram in Figure 4, "WebLogic Server Configured as a Multi-Instance Application With Single-Node Resource Groups," on page 27 illustrates a multi-instance configuration using single-node resource groups.
 A single-node resource group is created for each of the Managed Server resources.
 The resource groups are represented by managed-server-n1-rg and managed-server-n2-rg in the diagram.
 Each resource group has a strong positive affinity on a storage resource group hasp-rg and a logical host resource group whose primary node is the node containing the Managed Server resource group.